-This guide details how academies can apply for top-up funding for insurance premiums and claim for national non-domestic rates.
+This guide explains how academies can claim for national non-domestic rates.

 Insurance top-up funding

 Following the consultation that took place from December 2015 to January 2016, the decision was taken to remove insurance top-up funding from academy funding.

 Academy trusts can now either:

 - join the department’s risk protection arrangement scheme

 - find their own policy most suitable to their needs without any additional funding from ESFA